What is SME Business Insurance?

 Any business in Australia, including small to medium-sized businesses, will benefit from an added layer of financial security in the form of an SME business insurance cover.
 Some types of insurance are mandatory, like workers' compensation, professional indemnity, or CTP insurance for motor vehicles.
 These are called statutory insurance covers, while other types of insurance are optional, important ways of reducing business risk and protecting your finances and assets.

-SME business insurance provides owners and businesses with the loss of key assets and financial risks.
+SME business insurance provides owners and businesses with protection against the loss of key assets and financial risks.
 It also protects customers, employees, suppliers, and contractors.
 A wide range of insurance policies is available, with different cover, exclusions, excesses, and premiums, including insurance cover for:

 - Property Damage – cover varies from fire, storm, lightning and other perils to any type of accidental loss or damage.
 The property insured includes damage to buildings, contents, stock, plant & equipment, raw materials, consumer goods etc.;